-The abovementioned underwriting commitments are indicative and will be finalised after finalisation of the Basis of Allotment in accordance with provisions of the SEBI ICDR Regulations.
+The abovementioned underwriting commitments are indicative and will be finalised after pricing of the Offer, the Basis of Allotment and actual allocation in accordance with provisions of the SEBI ICDR Regulations.

 In the opinion of our Board, the resources of the abovementioned Underwriters are sufficient to enable them to discharge their respective underwriting obligations in full.
 The abovementioned Underwriters are registered with the SEBI under Section 12(1) of the SEBI Act or registered as brokers with the Stock Exchanges.
-Our Board, at its meeting held on May 13, 2022 has accepted and entered into the Underwriting Agreement mentioned above on behalf of our Company.
+Our Board/ IPO Committee, at its meeting held on [●], has accepted and entered into the Underwriting Agreement mentioned above on behalf of our Company.